Philippine leader Duterte announces retirement from politics - NewsBreak

 Philippine leader Duterte announces retirement from politics

-MANILA, Philippines (AP) — Philippine President Rodrigo Duterte on Saturday announced he was retiring from politics and dropping plans to run for vice president in elections next year, when his term ends, paving the way for his politician daughter to make a possible bid for the top post.
+Philippine President Rodrigo Duterte on Saturday announced he was retiring from politics and dropping plans to run for vice president in election s next year, when his term ends, paving the way for his politician daughter to make a possible bid for the top post.

 Speaking before reporters, Duterte said many Filipinos have expressed their opposition to his vice-presidential bid in surveys and public forums.